Asset-protection trust: South Dakota

 South Dakota was one of the first states (1983) to allow a trust to endure perpetually, essentially jumping outside the onerous federal transfer (gift, estate and generation-skipping) tax system theoretically forever.
 Currently, twenty-four other states have joined the ranks of offering a long-term trust.
 Nineteen of these states, including South Dakota, allow a trust to continue in perpetuity.

 South Dakota does not impose any form of state taxation on the assets that comprise a trust located there.
 This includes, but is not limited to: no state income, capital gains, dividend/interest and/or intangible's taxes.
 Additionally, South Dakota has the lowest insurance premium tax of any state (i.e., 8 basis points or 8/100ths of 1%) and also offers other very favorable insurance legislation.
 South Dakota also has both excellent self-settled trust as well as third party discretionary trust statutes, both allowing for domestic asset protection planning with trusts.

 South Dakota is the first and only state in the US with a third party discretionary trust statute for asset protection, which states that a discretionary interest in third party trust, limited power of appointments, and remainder interests are not considered property interests.
-This statute is extremely important to property asset protect trusts set up to benefit one's family.
-South Dakota also has some of the top-rated Asset Protection statutes for LLCs and LPs based upon a powerful "sole remedy charging order statute".
-Consequently, most of the unique and creative trust strategies for the wealthy involve trust administration in South Dakota without the necessity of having the trust's family reside there.
+South Dakota also has Asset Protection statutes for LLCs and LPs based upon a "sole remedy charging order statute".
+Consequently, many trust strategies for the wealthy involve trust administration in South Dakota without the necessity of having the trust's family reside there.